harunhasic/auction-app/README.md

 After succesful login, please type 'heroku create'.

-4.After the creation of the application, the application will have some default name.
+4.After the creation of the application, heroku will generate some default name.
 If you wish to change the name to something that makes sense, please type

 heroku app:rename ENTERNEWNAME.